 Follow the procedure in Creating Event Rules.

-In the Create New Rule dialog box, click Scheduler (Timer) Event, then click OK.
-The new Rule appears in the Rule pane.
+In the Create New Rule dialog box, click Scheduler (Timer) Event, and then click OK.
+The new Rule appears in the Rule Builder.

 Click Run Now to test your Rule.

-When you create a Timer rule, the Run Now button appears at the bottom of the Rule pane.
-When you click Run Now, EFT Server executes any actions associated with the Event, and any Rule construction errors are identified.
-You cannot perform any other operations in the Administrator while EFT Server tests the Rule.
-Multiple synchronous Actions defined in the Rule, such as move, copy, or download, take longer to test than asynchronous operations such as e-mail notifications.
+When you create a Timer Rule, the Run Now button appears at the bottom of the Rule Builder.
+When you click Run Now, EFT executes any actions associated with the event, and any Rule construction errors are identified.
+You cannot perform any other operations in the EFT administration interface while EFT tests the Rule.
+Multiple Actions defined in the Rule, such as move, copy, or download, take longer to test than other operations such as e-mail notifications.

 If there are no errors, a confirmation message appears asking you to verify the expected outcome.
 Click Continue to execute the Rule or Cancel to refine the Rule.